lyrachord/GTA/README.md

 # GTA
-simple build too for java 9 module, where GTA stands for Greater than 8(A) and means must run at jav 9 and above
+simple build too for java 9 module, where GTA stands for Greater than 8(A) and means it must run at jav 9 and above

 # Directory struct
 ```